 - Oats are high in a fibre called beta-glucans – research has found this can help lower blood cholesterol levels

 There are 2 types of fibre – soluble and insoluble.
 Think of an apple, the skin is the insoluble fibre and the inside flesh of the apple is the soluble fibre.
-The role of insoluble fibre is to add bulk to our stools and the role of the soluble fibre is to keep everything moving in our bowels.
+The role of insoluble fibre in our diet is to add bulk to our stools and the role of the soluble fibre is to keep everything moving in our bowels.

 High fibre foods include whole grains, fruits and vegetables.
-A good tip is avoid peeling your fruits and vegetables as the skin is high in insoluble fibre.
+A good tip is to avoid peeling your fruits and vegetables as the skin is high in insoluble fibre.

 To finish off an easy tip to use: when looking at the fibre content in products look at the fibre per serving on the nutrition label and aim for 3g or more fibre per serve!